 Is process in which a person holding permanent residency (also known as a green card), for a specified number of years, may petition to become a U.S. citizen.
 An applicant must be at least 18 years old and meet certain citizenship eligibility requirements such as length of permanent residence, length of time physically present in the U.S., good moral character, basic knowledge of the English language and basic knowledge of US civics.

 The naturalization process can be long and complicated.
 We recommend that you seek the advice of an immigration attorney to advise you of the process and to address any legal issues that may arise.
 For instance, an issue may arise if you owe back taxes or have failed to file tax returns, have difficulty demonstrating good moral character due to a criminal conviction, and compliance with child support of minor children.

 Immigration law changes frequently.
 It’s important to know where you stand.
 If you have questions about your eligibility for U.S. citizenship, contact us at (919) 680-4039 or visit one of our offices in Raleigh and Durham.

 Is a non-immigrant visa.
 It is designed to allow U.S. employers recruit & employ foreign professionals in specialty occupations within the U.S. for a specified period of time.
 Under the H-1B program, the spouse and children (under the age of 21) are entitled to accompany them and legally live in the U.S. There is an annual cap of H1-B visas that are issued each year.

 The sponsoring employer and potential employee must meet specific requirements in order to qualify for an H1-B visa.
-Frasier & Griffin, PLL is available to ensure that you comply with complex H-1B process requirements, adhering to USCIS regulations and Department of Labor requirements associated with obtaining a Labor Condition Application (LCA).
+Frasier & Griffin, PLLC is available to ensure that you comply with complex H-1B process requirements, adhering to USCIS regulations and Department of Labor requirements associated with obtaining a Labor Condition Application (LCA).